The moment you realize your stress system is broken

 Cognitive techniques: Reframing your stress narrative

-Physical techniques calm your nervous system.
-Cognitive techniques address the stories you tell yourself about stress.
+Cognitive stress management techniques reduce stress by changing how you interpret a situation rather than the situation itself.
+The main methods are cognitive behavioral stress management, worry time scheduling, cognitive defusion, and expressive writing.
 When your manager says “we need to talk,” you might interpret it as “I am being fired” (catastrophic), “they have noticed my mistake” (self-blame), or “they want to discuss the project” (neutral).
 These interpretations trigger different emotional and physical responses – same trigger, completely different stress level depending on interpretation.

 Cognitive stress management techniques work by identifying and challenging unhelpful thought patterns.
 This is the core of cognitive behavioral stress management (CBSM).
 Thought challenging is not positive thinking – it is accurate thinking.
 Instead of forcing yourself to think “everything will be fine” (which your brain rejects), you examine whether your worried thought is actually true.